odd-monitor/docs/feed-docs/docs/getting-started.md

 # Getting Started

-1. Richiedere l’inserimento del proprio IP in whitelist al supporto tecnico.
+1. Request to have your IP whitelisted by contacting technical support.
-2. All’avvio del client:
+2. When starting the client:
-   - chiamare le API REST per scaricare lo snapshot iniziale
+   - Call the REST APIs to download the initial snapshot
-   - collegarsi a RabbitMQ per ricevere gli aggiornamenti in tempo reale
+   - Connect to RabbitMQ to receive real-time updates